-Step 2: Is your flight operating within the bound of the regulation?
+Step 2: Is your flight operating within the bounds of the regulation?

-To be eligible for flight compensation, your flight must have occured within the area where the Regulation and associated laws apply.
+To be eligible for flight compensation, your flight must have occurred within the area where the Regulation and associated laws apply.
 This means that you can apply for compensation if:

 * Your flight departed from an airport at an EU country (as it is defined in the Regulation).

 * The flight was operated by an EU-registered carrier and landed at an airport in the EU (as defined in the Regulation).